ethankurian/AnimeManager/README.md

 # Anime Manager

 A Java program that:
-- Reads in a list of anime while ignoring the header and footer
+- Reads a list of anime while ignoring header and footer lines
-- Removes status symbols
+- Converts input to lowercase and trims extra spaces
-- Deletes duplicates
+- Removes duplicates while printing which entries are deleted
+- Displays the list and counts before and after processing

 ## Anime Class
-- A class for Anime Objects
+- Represents an Anime object containing a name
+- `getName()` returns a cleaned version of the name (removes trailing status symbols if present and handles short strings safely)
-- It contains the name of each anime
+- `toString()` returns the formatted anime name for output
-- It has a .getName() method that checks for and removes the status symbols
-- It has a .toString() method to display the names in the correct format

-Built using Java and AP CSA concepts.

 ## Future Goals
-- Add menu system
+- Add a menu system
-- Update .txt file automatically
+- Automatically update the text file after changes

-Feel free to suggest changes!
+Built using Java (AP Computer Science A level concepts)